microsoft/pylance-release/TROUBLESHOOTING.md

 Your user settings.json depends upon how you're connecting:

-- Local - Should by your User settings.json
+- Local - Stored in a [local](https://code.visualstudio.com/docs/getstarted/settings#_settingsjson) directory.
+This can be found with the command `Preferences: Open User Settings.json`.
-- Remote - Should be a remote settings.json.
+- Remote - Stored on the remote machine.
 Example `/home/user/.vscode-server/data/Machine/settings.json`

 #### Increase memory limit for VS code (remote only)